vcerny01/website2/content/articles/2021/monthly-music.md

 ## How I Listen to Music

 Primarily, I grow my music collection (mostly lossless) on an external HDD.
-I used to be a self-proclaimed audiophile, but I changed my mind and now I think the quality of 320 kbps MP3 is quite good enough.
+I used to be a self-proclaimed audiophile, but I changed my mind and now I store all my music in 320 kbps m4a.

-I use my headphones, at the time of writing, Senheiser 350BT, most of the time.
+I use my headphones, at the time of writing, Senheiser 450BT, most of the time.
 Can't afford a fancy sound system, yet.

 I usually discover new music via Spotify, I don't pay for it, but the algorithms are awesome.
 I often find new music just by learning and reading stuff, though.

-Music players don't really matter, but I really like Foobar2000 (which I don't use as it is exclusively for Windows)
+Music players don't really matter, but I like Foobar2000.

 ## Monthly Music

-Every month, I'll listen to 7 albums and review them in an article on this website.
-I might finally consider adding tags for that matter.
+Every month, I'd like to review one album.